QuickBooks Payroll · Setup

 January 1 (start of tax year)

 The simplest scenario.
 Clean wage records from day one of the year.
-Q1 filing is the first quarterly cycle on the new platform.
-Year-end W-2 process is straightforward — one provider, full year of wages.
+Q1 is the first quarterly filing cycle on the new platform.
+The year-end W-2 process is straightforward — one provider, a full year of wages.
 Setup typically scopes at the lower end of each pricing tier.
 If you can wait until January, wait.

 New business mid-year

 Also straightforward.
-No prior-employer wage records to import (the business itself started mid-year).
-The setup runs essentially the same as January 1 except the year is shorter.
-Partial-year filings are simpler than transitions because there’s no carry-over data.
+There are no prior-employer wage records to import (the business itself started mid-year).
+Setup runs essentially the same as January 1 except the year is shorter, and partial-year filings are simpler than transitions because there’s no carry-over data.
 Setup scopes similarly to January 1.

 Mid-year provider switch

 The hardest scenario.
 Prior-employer wage records must be imported to maintain correct annual wage bases.
 Partial-year quarterly filings split across two providers require coordination.
-Year-end W-2 must combine prior-period wages from elsewhere with QuickBooks Payroll wages.
+The year-end W-2 must combine prior-period wages from elsewhere with QuickBooks Payroll wages.
 Setup typically scopes at the upper end of the multi-state tier or into the complex tier — the additional work is genuine.
-Recommendation: if at all possible, time the switch for January 1.
+If at all possible, time the switch for January 1.

 Are you sure QuickBooks Payroll is the right provider?

 Setup engagements assume the provider decision is made.
 If you’re still evaluating, that decision should happen before setup — switching providers after setup creates the mid-year-transition friction described above.
-Two paths:
+Three paths:

 You’re decided on QuickBooks Payroll

 Skip ahead.
-The setup engagement starts with the discovery call to scope your specific complexity — team size, states, benefits, timing — then a written fixed-fee scope before any work begins.
+The setup engagement starts with a discovery call to scope your specific complexity — team size, states, benefits, timing — then a written fixed-fee scope before any work begins.

-Read our QuickBooks Payroll vs Gusto comparison first, or book the complimentary 30-minute provider-selection call — we walk QuickBooks Payroll, Gusto, and where appropriate, alternative providers against your specific situation.
+Read our QuickBooks Payroll vs Gusto comparison first, or book the complimentary provider-selection call — we walk QuickBooks Payroll, Gusto, and where appropriate alternative providers against your situation.
 Zero commission on any provider; the recommendation reflects what fits, not what pays us.

-If you already have QuickBooks Payroll set up but it’s producing problems — wrong tax calculations, missing benefits accruals, paychecks posting to wrong accounts, quarterly filings rejected — you don’t need fresh setup.
-You need payroll setup cleanup, which is the same engagement scoped differently.
+If QuickBooks Payroll is already set up but producing problems — wrong tax calculations, missing benefits accruals, paychecks posting to wrong accounts, quarterly filings rejected — you don’t need fresh setup.
+You need payroll setup cleanup, the same engagement scoped differently.
 Mention this on the discovery call.

 What people ask about QuickBooks Payroll setup.